What are the Most Common Types of Distracted Driving?

 • Increased likelihood of severe injuries: Accidents due to distracted driving tend to result in more severe injuries due to the lack of attention and reduced ability to react.
 This puts both the distracted driver and other road users at a higher risk of sustaining life-threatening injuries.

-Three Categories of Driving Distractions
+Three Types of Distracted Driving

 Not all distractions cause the same impairments, but all distractions can be dangerous.
 Distracted driving falls into three main categories: